zebernst/bernsteinco/README.md

 Maria: Burlington Location info, Brainstrom CSS

-Zach: Top, Nav, & Footer; Excerpt about self;
-Also Zach: convert menu csv's to JSON and write PHP to read and use json
+Zach:Excerpt about self, convert menu csv's to JSON and write PHP to read and use json
-Also Also Zach: I'll do the form's PHP and HTML but i'm not touching that CSS with a ten-foot pole

-@Zach: Nav Bar =
-Home About Menu Locations Reservations

-Things needed for Form
+Form elements:
-1. Drop down for which location
+- Drop down for which location
-2. Name of person
+- Name of person (first and last)
-3. Date/Time of Reservation
+- Date/Time of Reservation
-4. Phone number
+- Phone number
-5. Email
+- Email
+- Number of people
-6. Anything we should know
+- Anything we should know (comments box)
+- radio buttons (special occasion): graduation, anniversary, wedding, etc.
+- who's coming: adult, child, infant (for menu types and baby chairs)
-7. Submit Button
+- Submit Button